Updated: June 2026

 Do you need permission to scrape a website?

 Yes.
-If you collect personal data or use cookies, review the terms of service and comply with GDPR, PECR, and ePrivacy.
+If you collect personal data or use cookies, please review the terms of service and comply with the GDPR, PECR, and ePrivacy regulations.

 Is web scraping legal?